jaredloson/meteor-cordova-plugin-stub/README.md

 `meteor run ios-device`

 ## Install cordova plugin
-From project directory, run the following (note inclusion of version number)
+From project directory, run the following swapping-in the name of desired cordova plugin (note inclusion of version number)

 `meteor add cordova:plugin-name@0.0.1`

 ## Update cordova plugin options
-All code for calling plugins and handling success/error callbacks is in `main.js`
+All code for calling plugins and handling success/error callbacks is in `client/main.js`